kevinhayen/grandma3_fixture_to_presets/README.md

 # fixture_to_presets
-grandma3 lua plugin to store presets, based on info provided by fixture files
+Grandma3 lua plugin to store presets, based on info provided by fixture files

+All object manipulations are done using commands, visible in the "Command Line History" screen.

 works on **v1.8.8.2**